ygricks/simple-datetimepicker/README.md

 ---

-cover input datetime with UI html for simple change date and time with click "+" / "-" or mouse wheel.
+cover input datetime with UI html for simple change date and time with click "+" / "-" or roll the mouse wheel.

 __init:__
 ```js